JazminVidal/gop-dnn-epadb/README.md

 mv lang_chain ../../../data
 ```

-11. Your directory should now look something like this:
+12. Your directory should now look something like this:

 ## How to run

-1. Run prepare_data.sh to create wav.scp file, compute features and extract i-vectors:
+1. Run prepare_data.sh to create wav.scp file, compute features and extract i-vectors.
+The script will generate a folder name test_epadb_hires in the data directory:

 ```
 bash prepare_data.sh